tama0728/TAB_tester/README.md

 > **Enhanced version** of the [Text Anonymization Benchmark (TAB)](https://github.com/NorskRegnesentral/text-anonymisation-benchmark) with ready-to-use inference capabilities.

 This repository provides a **trained Longformer model** and **complete inference pipeline** for text anonymization tasks.
-Simply load your text and get anonymized results with detailed entity information in TAB format.
+Simply provide your text file and get anonymized results with detailed entity information in TAB format.

 ## 🚀 Quick Start